indexofire/django-cms-content/README.rst

 mptt_ to manage different pages to control the level relationships of your contents.

-1. It's complicated if you have too many relationship of these pages.
+1. It's complicated if you have too many pages.
+Sometime you don't remember what page is and what relationships of these pages.
+Although Using static level to display content will be hard to render pages by different templates to some extend, I think the content itself is the hardcore not the templates.

-2. Without pagination as default settings like django-page-cms, the admin interface rendering speed will be slowed down by js render perfermence.
+2. Without pagination as default settings like django-page-cms, the admin interface of django-cms use jquery to render tree.
+So the speed will be kind of slow by js render perfermence if you have a bunch of pages.

-3. Because the menu tags will produce a lot of queries(for cache menu) when the web server restart or pages are added. cms_content could be used to avoid these queries.
+3. The current version of django-cms(2.1.0 beta) menu tags will make a lot of queries(for caching menu) when the web server restart or pages are added.
+Although the cache will be recached in every 3600 seconds default, I think it's not a good choice to build the menu if your site is based on a lot of pages.
+The more pages your site have, the more queries made when caching menu. cms_content could be used to avoid these queries because you don't need to add pages every time to add new content.

-Well, luckily django-cms-2.0 has the ability to extend or integrate other app into it.
-So I create this app to build a simple three levels relationship which comes from joomla_ , a PHP CMS program.
+django-cms-2.0 has the ability to extend or integrate other app into it.
+So this app was being built as a simple three levels relationship content management which idea comes from joomla_ , a PHP CMS program.

 .. _`Django CMS 2.0`: http://www.django-cms.org
 .. _mptt: http://code.google.com/p/django-mptt/